New obstructions to symplectic embeddings: The proof of Theorem

-Arguing by contradiction, suppose that for all such almost-complex structures $J_N$ there exist curves $f_N$ which represent classes in $\mathcal{K}_{1/S}$ and intersect $\mathbb{T}^{n-2}$--orbits in multiple points, or not at all.
-Then on $W$ the curves $f_N$ project with a degree $r_N>1$ onto curves $h_N$ lying in $\{z_j=0 \mid j=3, \dots, n\}$.
-The sequence of $r_N$ is bounded by $d$, as the $f_N$ intersect the line at infinity at least $r_N$ times.
-So, taking a subsequence, we may assume that $r=r_N$ is independent of $N$.
+Arguing by contradiction, let us assume that for all such almost-complex structures $J^N$ there exist curves $F_N$ which represent classes in $\mathcal{K}_{1/S}$ (or possibly holomorphic buildings in the boundary) and intersect the $\mathbb{T}^{n-2}$--orbits in multiple points, or not at all (or in the building case this is true for at least one component).
+Passing to a subsequence if necessary, we may assume by \cite{BEHWZ} that these curves $F_N$ converge to a holomorphic building $\mathbf{F}$.

-Now, taking a limit as $N \to \infty$ our curves $f_N$ will converge to a holomorphic building whose component in $W$ has negative ends asymptotic to translations of $a \gamma_1$.
-Since the component in $V$ has a negative end asymptotic to $\gamma_1^{(3d-1)}$ we may assume, since our curves have positive area, that for $a$ sufficiently close to $1$ the negative ends in $W$ cover the orbits a total of at least $3d-1$ times.